Unidocs1/sphinx_repo_manager/README.md

 ## Setup

-Run `requirements-install.ps1` as a normal user
+1. Run `requirements-install.ps1` as a normal user

+2. Configure the `repo_manifest.yml` with your desired versioning/cloning.

 ## Build